Astra WordPress Theme Review – An Ideal Beginner Theme Boasting 70 Designs!

 At the moment, it only works with Elementor.
 However, they’ll be adding support for Beaver Builder and Divi Builder in the future.
-The service is free until the end of 2019.

 It’s easy to see why the free version of Astra is installed on more than 200,000 websites.
 It’s easy to use and has a great selection of website designs, and there are additional plugins available that extend functionality further.